Master of Fine Arts

 Our students are prepared to be future university dance professors, as well as secondary school educators with the means to expand their theoretical and choreographic skills, while simultaneously increasing their earning potential in academic institutions and K-12 public and private schools.

-Specific degree information can be found on the UWM Graduate School website along with advising, courses/credit, and admission information.
+Specific degree information and requirements can be found in the UWM Academic Catalog along with admission requirements, credits/courses, and program requirements.

 Dancing is a lifelong passion for Davalois Fearon, who has performed around the world with the Steven Petronio Company.
 She is now also a student in the University of Wisconsin-Milwaukee’s Master of Fine Arts in performing arts program – a degree designed for professionals like her.